Delhi govt nod to DMRC for removal, transplantation of trees for metro corridor | Science-Environment

 - India

-The Delhi government has granted permission to the DMRC to remove and transplant 316 trees from Derawal Nagar here for the construction of the Janakpuri-RK Ashram metro corridor.
+The Delhi government on Thursday granted permission to the DMRC to remove and transplant 316 trees from Derawal Nagar here for the construction of the Janakpuri-RK Ashram metro corridor.

 According to the proposal approved by the Delhi government, indigenous species of trees, including Neem, Amaltas, Pipal, Pilkhan, Gular, Bargad, Desi Kikar among others will be planted as part of compensatory plantation.
 PTI GVS TDS TDS